 Top places to visit in China

-On this page we have put together the top visitor attractions spread over the whole of China.
-Our descriptions of individual provinces give details of a great many other attractions.
+On this page we describe some of the top visitor attractions in China.
+Our descriptions of all the individual provinces give details of many other attractions.

 Any visitor could happily spend weeks exploring China's historic capital city Beijing.
 On this page we have restricted ourselves to one highlight for each city.

-On the way from Beijing to the Great wall at Badaling you pass the famous tombs of the Ming dynasty Emperors.
-Buried underground are tombs to thirteen Emperors only one of which has been excavated.
-The best way to see the Ming tombs, if you have time, is to start with the two mile Sacred Way which was the only official entrance to the valley where the tombs are located.
+On the way from Beijing to the Great Wall at Badaling you pass the famous tombs of the Ming dynasty emperors.
+Buried underground are thirteen tombs only one of which has been excavated.
+The best way to see the Ming tombs, if you have time, is to start with the two mile Sacred Way which was the official entrance to the valley of the dead.
 The first tomb to see is for the founder of the whole complex: Emperor Yongle (1360-1424) where the buildings above ground were rebuilt during the Qing dynasty.
-Finally the tomb of Emperor Wanli (Dongling) is the only one to have been excavated and you can visit the burial chamber and see the archaeological finds in a museum on the site.
+Finally the tomb of Emperor Wanli is the only one to have been excavated and you can visit the burial chamber and see the archaeological finds in a nearby museum.

-The impressive caves (云冈石窟 Yún gāng shí kū) are cut into a long sandstone cliff and contain Buddhist figures in all shapes and sizes.
+The impressive caves (云冈石窟 Yún gāng shí kū) are cut into a long sandstone cliff and contain Buddhist figures in many different shapes and sizes.
 The caves are not far from Datong, Shanxi close to the cradle of early Chinese civilization.
-They were made during the Period of Disunity (460-494CE).
+The scuptures were made during the Period of Disunity (460-494CE).
 There are twenty or so caves lavishly decorated in different styles.
 Hellenistic, Persian and Indian influence can be seen in the designs and paintings.

-Mount Tai in Shandong province is considered the most sacred of China's many mountains.
-It stands 5,029 feet [1,533 meters] high overlooking the North China plain of the wandering Yellow and Yangzi rivers.
-Many Chinese people climb the mountain following in the footsteps of Chinese Emperors; Confucius and even Chairman Mao Zedong.
-Most of the many shrines along the central path to the summit are Daoist but some Buddhist temples can also be found.
+Mount Tai in Shandong province is considered the most sacred of China's many sacred mountains.
+It stands 5,029 feet [1,533 meters] high overlooking the North China plain criss-crossed with the wandering Yellow and Yangzi rivers.
+Many Chinese people climb the mountain following in th footsteps of Chinese Emperors, Confucius and even Chairman Mao Zedong.
+Most of the many shrines along the central path to the summit are Daoist but with some Buddhist temples too.
 There are cable cars to take you to the top but queues can be lengthy.